StewBC/machines/import/a2m/README.md

 ## Thank you
 * Brendan Robert - Author of Jace, for telling me how to think about sampling for speaker emulation.
 * Oliver Schmidt for, basically, teaching me all I know about the Apple II, but in this case showing me how easy it is to do SmartPort emulation.
+* Zellyn Hunter for A2Audit.
+That helped me identify and fix my Language Card bug.  (https://github.com/zellyn/a2audit)

 ## Initial revision
 This initial revision was made in London, UK, on 31 October 2024.